LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/errors-and-debugging/diagnosing-error-messages.rst

 For many simple syntax errors, we will quickly be able to spot the mistake once JavaScript points out its location to us.

-If knowing the location of the error isn't enough, then next line provides more
+If knowing the location of the error isn't enough, the next line provides more
 information:

 ::